BenjaminSauder/create_assign_material/README.md

 ## Create assign material

-A simple blender addon, which helps with mateiral creation and assignment.
+A simple and slim blender addon which helps with material creation and assignment.

 ## Features